-In order to develop the argument raised by Ibn Hazm on the subject of the Gospels, the Christian view of the Gospel should be stated.
-St. Athanasius describes the concept of revelation through Jesus as follows:: "The word has been manifested in a body or Jesus; the Lord used a human body to manifest the truth and knowledge of the Father".
-(47)
+In order to develop the argument raised by Muslim authorities on the subject of the gospels, the Christian view of the Gospel should be stated.
+St. Athanasius describes the concept of Revelation through Jesus as follows: "The word has been manifested in a body or Jesus; the Lord used a human body to manifest the truth and knowledge of the Father."
+(53)

-The conception of revelation from the Christian point of view is not merely related to, but based upon the doctrine of the Trinity, as indicated by Ignatius, who describes Christ as "The unlying mouth by which the Father spoke truly 'as our God' and as 'God incarnate' ".(48)
+The conception of Revelation from the Christian point of view is not merely related to, but based upon the doctrine of the Trinity, as indicated by Ignatius, who describes Jesus as "The unlying mouth by which the Father spoke truly 'as our God' and as 'God incarnate'."
+(54)

-Since the conception of the Gospel stands as a matter of sharp difference between Christians and Muslims, an investigation of the etymology and theology of the word 'Gospel' is required.
-'Gospel' is the modern form of the Anglo-Saxon word 'godspell', representing the Greek word ( ) which came to mean the reward of a man who brought 'good news'.
+Since the conception of the Gospel stands as a matter of sharp difference between Christians and Muslims, an investigation of the etymology and theology of the word "Gospel" is required.
+'Gospel' is the modern form of the Anglo-Saxon word 'godspell', representing the medieval Latin bona annuntiotio and hence of the Greek euangelion, originally the reward for good news and then good news itself.
 Later it came to refer to the good news itself.
-It then came to be applied to the good news proclaimed by and centering in Jesus, and this is the New Testament usage, as Hunter points out.
-Later still it was applied to canonical 'memoirs' of Christ.
-(49) The word also refers to the four Gospels.
+It then came to be applied to the good news proclaimed by and centering in Jesus, and this is the New Testament usage, as Hunter points out; later still it was applied to canonical "memoirs" of Christ.
+(55) The word also refers to the four gospels.
 Justin Martyr (c.
-152 A.C.) who gave the Gospels their names also called them "memoirs of the Apostles".
-(50) In view of the above the word evangelion denotes the proclamation of the Kingdom of God, including glad tidings about Jesus Himself.
-(51) Moreover it refers to a written account of the life of Jesus as preserved in the four Gospels.
-(52) The word Gospel implies the utterances of Jesus, the teachings that he taught His disciples, and which he ascribed wholly to God.
+152 A. C.) who gave the gospels their names also called them "memoirs of the Apostles" In view of the above the word evangelion denotes the proclamation of the Kingdom of God, including glad tidings about Jesus himself.
+(57) It also refers to a written account of the life of Jesus as preserved in the four gospels.(58) The word gospel implies the utterances of Jesus, the teachings that he taught his disciples, and which he ascribed wholly to God.
 If this be the case, then the utterances and the teachings of Jesus would be the Injil, the Gospel or the surviving part of it to which the Qur'an refers, and upon which the consensus of Muslim opinion is agreed.
 This aspect will be dealt with later.

-Theoretically, the Gospel means Jesus Himself.
+Symbolically, the Gospel means Jesus himself.
 Concerning the Prologue of John, C.K.
-Barrett comments:

-"He begins with Christ, the eschatalogical fulfilment of God's purposes, and with the fundamental conviction that Christ Himself is the Gospel, the word which God has spoken".
-(53)
+Barrette comments: "He begins with Christ, the eschatological fulfillment of God's purposes, and with the fundamental conviction that Christ Himself is the Gospel, the word which God has spoken."
+(59)